learlab/learlab.github.io/research/index.md

 # {% include icon.html icon="fa-solid fa-microscope" %}Research

-Research conducted in the Lear Lab investigates learning from a variety of perspectives in order to better understand how students acquire knowledge, competencies, and new perspectives.
-Members of the lab work within the contexts of second language acquisition, data science, learning analytics, natural language processing, psycholinguistics and more.
+Research at the Lear Lab explores learning from multiple perspectives to deepen our understanding of how students develop knowledge, competencies, and new ways of thinking.
+Our team works across diverse fields, including second language acquisition, data science, learning analytics, natural language processing, psycholinguistics, and more, contributing to a comprehensive view of the learning process.

 {% include section.html %}